Foraminal stenosis symptoms

-Foraminal stenosis symptoms are caused when vertebral openings (foramina) become narrow, effectively compressing and pinching the nerves passing through the openings on their way to the rest of the body.
+Foraminal stenosis symptoms are caused by the foraminal canals narrowing, compressing and pinching the nerves that pass through the openings as they exit the spinal cord.

 The most common foraminal stenosis symptoms include: